Switcheo/carbon-bootstrap/KEYS.md

 To run a validator, you'll need:

-i)  a validator key (cold) that allows you to control your validator parameters ii) a separate oracle subaccount key (hot) that signs oracle vote transactions
+i)  a validator key (cold) that allows you to control your validator parameters ii) a separate oracle subaccount key (hot) that signs oracle vote transactions if you are using a remote signing service

 ## Create validator key